drhinternet/greenarrow-api/studio/v2/campaigns.markdown

 3. Assigning to the deprecated fields `seed_list_id` or `seed_list_name` will assign the entire list of seed lists to the provided value, overwriting one or more seed lists that were already in use.
+4. Only one of `special_sending_rule_id` and `special_sending_rule_name` may be
+   present in a single request.
+Special Sending Rules are only valid on the System Organization.

 #### Ad Hoc Segmentation Criteria